gbelouze/geefetch/docs/index.md

 ```

 !!! note
     GeeFetch is currently under active development.
-New satellite datasets and features are being added regularly.
+New satellite datasets and features may be added in the near future.